stummjr/doc.scrapinghub.com/autoscraping.rst

 unaccomplished item/hour rate threshold.

 This section has been a basic, but very important, overview of general concepts that you must know in order to better understand the detailed description that will come on following sections.
+At the end of this document there is a section that enumerates common good practices for best results with less effort.

-Also please take a time to watch the AS tour video in http://scrapinghub.com/autoscraping.html before continuing.
+Also please take a time to watch the AS tour video in http://scrapinghub.com/autoscraping.html before continue.
 Will be of great help.

 How templates are used in the extraction process
 ================================================